nsongst/senior-dog-health-care/pages/behaviors.md

 Different images for useful information about typical behaviors -make this a different heading-

-- {% include feature/image.html objectid="SDHC006" width="75" caption="something about the video and Ralphie's behavior" %}
+- {% include feature/video.html objectid="SDHC006" width="50" caption="a video Ralphie's behavior from seizures" %}

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).